 Wood, once the common material for constructing rain gutters, is prone to rot and weathering.
 So while you might still see wood gutters in very old, historically significant neighborhoods, today’s rain gutters are generally made from aluminum, vinyl, zinc, steel, or copper.
 Half-round and K-style gutters are made from all of these materials; fascia gutters are only made of aluminum.
 Here’s how the five materials compare.

 1. Aluminum is the most popular material for rain gutters, whether seamed or seamless.

 Aluminum gutters come in three standard thicknesses: .025 inch, .027 inch, and .032 inch.
-While the thinnest aluminum is the least expensive, it’s also likely to dent or bend; thicker metal is slightly pricier but generally worth it, particularly if you live in an area with heavy snowfall in the winters.
+While the thinnest aluminum is the least expensive, it’s also likely to dent or bend; thicker metal is slightly pricier but generally worth it, particularly if you live in an area with heavy snowfall.
 You’ll find 10-foot lengths of aluminum gutters in most home improvement centers for DIY installation.
-Expect to pay around $2 to $3 dollars per linear foot for DIY K-style aluminum rain gutters, and twice that if you have them professionally installed.
+Expect to pay around $2 to $3 per linear foot for DIY K-style aluminum rain gutters, and twice that if you have them professionally installed.

 - Can dent or bend

 2. Vinyl is the least expensive choice, and the easiest for DIY installation, as it’s lightweight, fairly easy to cut, and snaps together.